Chapter 2 Simple Linear Regression

 2.1 The Simple Linear Regression (SLR) Model

 In simple linear regression (SLR), our goal is to find the best-fitting straight line, commonly called the regression line, through a set of paired \((x, y)\) data.
-The line should go through the “middle” of the data and represent the “average” trend.
+The line should go through the “middle” of the data and represent the “average” trend in the outcome variable as a function of the predictor variable.
 Throughout this chapter and the next, we will look at how to more precisely define what the line represents, how to interpret it in context, and how to estimate it.

 Example 2.1 In Example 1.1, we introduced data on penguin flipper length and body mass.
-We could seek the linear regression line for this data:
+The following plot shows the data and the corresponding linear regression line:

-The equation for the Simple Linear Regression (SLR) model is:
+Let \(i\) be an index for each observation (penguins, people, units, etc.) The theoretical equation for the Simple Linear Regression (SLR) model is:

 \[\begin{equation} Y_i = \beta_0 + \beta_1x_i + \epsilon_i \tag{2.1} \end{equation}\]